Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 Both Sop and Pos had the same optimal critical path length of 6 Tg in nand/nor format.
 However, the nand/nor Sop had the least transistors with 52 Ts.

-9. If you converted the NAND or NOR implementations to VHDL, would the resulting hardware use more or less resources (lookup tables) than the hardware from Lab 06C?
-Why?
-Hint: remember that the lookup tables on the FPGA have 6 inputs and 1 output.